alphagov/govuk-design-system/src/components/password-input/index.md

   name: "Password input",
   criteria: [
     {
-      text: "interact with any 'show password' button",
+      text: "make sure 'show password' buttons are easy to interact with",
       anchor: "wcag-interact-show-password"
     },
     {
-      text: "use `autocomplete` to securely create and enter passwords",
+      text: "make sure users can use `autocomplete` to securely create and enter passwords",
       anchor: "wcag-autocomplete-attribute"
     },
     {
-      text: "copy and paste into a password input",
+      text: "make sure users can enter a password using copy and paste",
       anchor: "wcag-copy-paste-password"
     }
   ]